 - Put your things away and teach your kids to do the same.
 (See #3)

 - Avoid clutter like the plague.

-- Take an occasional “teacher workday” and spend some concentrated time during holiday/summer breaks to get ready for homeschooling
+- Take an occasional “teacher work day” and spend some concentrated time during holiday/summer breaks to get ready for school

 - Ask your husband or a friend to take the kids for a few hours a week so you can plan and prepare for the next week.

 7. Don’t try to be a friend to your kids.
 They need you to be a parent first.